Jheel19/Learning-Hierarchical-Image-Segmentation-For-Recognition-and-By-Recognition/README.md

 This study primarily focuses on enhancing segmentation and recognition by proposing a concurrent and consistent hierarchical visual parsing framework.
 It examines the following key objectives and experiments:

-1.Explore the feasibility of integrating hierarchical segmentation within the recognition process, utilizing superpixels and graph pooling.
+1. Explore the feasibility of integrating hierarchical segmentation within the recognition process, utilizing superpixels and graph pooling.

 2. Evaluate the ability of the CAST model to discover and leverage part-to-whole relationships for enhanced segmentation and recognition performance.